Les Jardins Sauvages, Saint-Roch de L’Achigan, Quebec

 One of the neatest restaurants in Quebec, Les Jardins Sauvages, is owned and operated by Chef Nancy Hinton and forager/farmer François Brouillard.
 Aside from being a country eatery, they create and sell a line of products derived from wild plants and mushrooms at a farmer’s market stall at Marché Jean Talon in Montreal.

-One of the 2010 winners of the University of Guelph Innovation Award, Chef Nancy Hinton hails from Newfoundland and trained under the tutelage of Quebec’s star Chef Anne Desjardins.
-She writes: I first set foot into his ‘table champêtre’ in ’93 as a guest chef, when it was a casual meeting place for friends, foodies and chefs, a laboratory of sorts.
+Chef Nancy Hinton, a winner of the University of Guelph Innovation Award, grew up in Quebec City and trained under the tutelage of Quebec’s star Chef Anne Desjardins.
+Nancy writes: I first set foot into his ‘table champêtre’ in ’93 as a guest chef, when it was a casual meeting place for friends, foodies and chefs, a laboratory of sorts.
 For the following years, I would take my autumn vacation time to stage our wild mushroom event, which has since become a wild success.
 At the end of 2005, I took the reins of his kitchen, readily realizing that there was no better place to cook.
 Low key, but real, with quality at my fingertips.
-This was slow food, terroir, locavore and ecolo - before and beyond all the buzz words.
+This was slow food, terroir, locavore and ecolo – before and beyond all the buzz words.
 I was embracing the philosophy, while for François, it was just the way you did things.
 As a team, we now showcase these local and unique ingredients in tasting menus on the weekends.
-The menu changes weekly and is a set prix fixe, five to seven courses, bring your own wine.”
+The menu changes weekly and is a set prix fixe, five to seven courses, bring your own wine.

 Bring your own wine